lizaBuga/lizaBuga/README.md

 - 👋 Hi, I’m @lizaBuga
 - 👀 I am interested in software development, artificial intelligence and machine learning.
 - 🌱 I am currently learning various programming languages inincluding Python, Java and JavaScript as well as the basics of algorithms and data structures.
-- 💞️ I am looking for opportunities to collaborate on projects related to web development and machine learning.
+- 💞️ I am looking for opportunities to collaborate on projects related to web development.
 - 📫 You can reach me at liza.boldokova@gmail.com or through my GitHub profile.

 <!---